EmilyXu0427/EmilyXu0427-Food_Development_App_Fullstack_MERN/README.md

 This application should be able to carry out the following functions:  <br>

-✅ User can save recipe information includes project ID, recipe ID, ingredients, cooking instruction, comments, recipe created date and updated date (backend completed) <br>
+✅ User can save recipe information includes project ID, recipeID, ingredients, cooking instruction, comments, recipe created date and updated date (backend completed) <br>
 ✅ Homepage displays all previously saved recipes (function completed) <br>
 ✅ User can view the recipe details by click the view button (function completed) <br>
-✅ User can create new recipe by clicking the add button (function in progress)<br>
+✅ User can create new recipe by clicking the add button (function completed)<br>
 ✅ User can modify existing recipe by clicking the modify button (function in progress) <br>
 ✅ User can delete the recipe from the homepage by clicking the delete button (function in progress)<br>
 ✅ User can filter the recipes by the project ID (function in progress)<br>